erdaltsksn/blank/docs/CONTRIBUTING.md

 If you want to request or implement a new feature please submit an issue describing the details and possible use cases.

-Features that break backward compatibility must provide good reasons to do it and a deprecation note when applicable.

 ## Thanks